2wayne/CarotDAVPortable/App/CarotDAV/readme_en.txt

 	Unicode Normalization (Unicode Standard Annex #15)
 	Master Password(XML-Enc)
 	TLS1.1/1.2 (over .Net4.5)
+	Simplified WebDAV server for local use
+	GUI / CUI

 How to install/uninstall
 	There are two types of distribution package.